 A foot sprain is a tear of ligaments, the tough bands of fibrous tissue that connect bones to one another inside a joint.
 Sprains range in severity from Grade I to Grade III.
+Have Dr. Crosby assess your foot sprain in Calgary at North Hill Foot & Ankle Clinic.
+Call today!

 Because the foot bears the entire body's weight with each step and contains numerous bones and joints, you may expect the foot to be at high risk of sprains.
 However, sprains of the foot are fairly rare, except in people who participate in certain sports or occupations that subject the feet to abnormal twisting motions or bends.